Andrés Galarraga: Anaheim Angels (2004)

 In 2004, Galarraga's cancer recurred and he underwent two three-week periods of chemotherapy and was hospitalized for 23 days for additional treatment.
-This was the same non-Hodgkin's lymphoma that had sidelined Galarraga in 1999, but he beat it for the second time and began play with the Anaheim Angels' Triple-A affiliate, the Salt Lake City Stingers.
+This was the same non-Hodgkin's lymphoma that had sidelined Galarraga in 1999, but he beat it for the second time and began play with the Anaheim Angels' Triple-A affiliate, the Salt Lake Stingers.
 When rosters were expanded in September, Galarraga came back to the major leagues.
 Although he served mostly as a bench player in Anaheim, Galarraga was highly regarded in the clubhouse, especially among younger players such as Vladimir Guerrero, for whom Galarraga became a voice of experience.
 He saw action in a few games, hitting one home run — the 399th and final home run of Galarraga's storied big league career.

 New York Mets (2005)

 In 2005, Galarraga again found himself with a new team, the New York Mets, who had invited him to spring training, not knowing if the 43-year-old would be a good fit for their roster.
 Galarraga showed that he had some gas left in the tank offensively by socking three home runs, but appeared very tentative on the defensive end.
 Galarraga eventually retired during spring training on March 29, 2005, saying it was "the right time to give a younger guy a chance to play."
 He finished his career with a .288 batting average, 399 home runs, and 1,425 RBI.
 Galarraga ranked 36th all-time in career home runs at the time of his retirement.